layeh/kjv/README.md

 I recommend when using multiple language texts in your terminal that you use a monospace font that support multiple languages; the FSF's FreeMono has almost 4,200 unique glyphs and their FreeSerif--almost 10,600 (though it's not mono-space).

 You may also want to look fonts in a specific desired language.

+You will need to set your pager to `less -R`, otherwise it will not print correctly.

 Usage